benlasko/Capstone-2/README.md

 ### Sentiment analysis can be used for a variety of purposes including assessing public sentiment about products or events, predicting social unrest, guiding policy making, and helping to decide how to best allocate resources.
 So although the dataset I used for this project has about 14000 tweets about major airlines, each categorized as positive, negative, or neutral, my interest in doing this was to learn and practice using Natural Language Processing and predictive modeling for sentiment analysis to be able to apply it in a variety of different ways.
 To do this I built functions to perform EDA, text analysis, text cleaning, predictive modeling, cross validation, and unsupervised learning techniques.

-###  I started by getting the data into a Pandas dataframe, replacing NaNs, removing duplicate rows, and shortening timeseries data to the day and into datetime objects, although I mainly used the tweets and their prelableled sentiments in my analysis.
+###  I started by getting the data into a Pandas dataframe, replacing NaNs, removing duplicate rows, and shortening timeseries data to the day and into datetime objects, although I mainly used the tweets and their prelabeled sentiments in my analysis.
 Tweets were categorized as positive, negative, and neutral.

 ###  The tweets were mostly negative which was no surprise with Twitter.
-The distribution of the tweets was about 60% negative, 25% neutral, and 15% positive.
+The distribution of the tweets was about 63% negative, 21% neutral, and 16% positive.

 <br>